 What you get from outsourced marketing is going to be more valuable than if you kept that money in-house.
 When you partner with a marketing agency, you’re getting multiple people with digital specialties.
 Instead of having to hire an in-house copywriter, designer, SEO expert, PPC manager, social media manager, and more, you can bundle these responsibilities into your one marketing team.
 This could actually lead to lower marketing expenses for your bank since you won’t need to employ all these individuals full-time.
-On top of this, an agency is already fully-equipped with an arsenal of marketing tools that they’ll put to use on your behalf, saving you the expense of paying for these tools from your own marketing budget and learning how to use them effectively.
+On top of this, an agency is already fully-equipped with an arsenal of marketing tools, like marketing automation, that they’ll put to use on your behalf, saving you the expense of paying for these tools from your own marketing budget and learning how to use them effectively.

 They Don’t Understand My Products

 No one knows your specific products and services like you do.
 While this may be true, sometimes you need a third-party to make sure your marketing message is understood by the public.
 You’ll want a marketing agency familiar with banking and the financial industry.
 A firm knowledge of banking products is essential to creating the right marketing strategies.
 BankBound only works with banks and credit unions, so we live in the same world as the financial institutions we serve and understand their products.

 I’ll Lose Control Over Marketing Information